“The Smarts – Big little hacks to take you a long way at work” is a short book I have read, while taking notes, for about 1.5 hours.

-The author structures the Smarts in 8 categories presented in a simple manner.
+The author structures the Smarts into 8 categories presented in a simple manner.
 Moreover, this book contains 60% drawings which will make the content digestible.
 Let me present you 2-3 Smarts for each category, and I’ll let the rest to discover for yourself.

 - First Impression

-- Make sure you remember other’s people name.
+- Make sure you remember other’s people names.
 It matters.
 I know, it’s sometimes hard, but one technique is to repeat the name after you greeted the person to make sure you got it right and you can even ask something about the name – it will help you memorize it.

-- Be the first to show for a meeting.
+- Be the first to show up for a meeting.
 It will give you time to do all the technical checks and you’ll have some time for an informal chat.

 - Master keys to communicating